rob11029/rob11029.github.io/index.md

 </head>
 <body>

-#This is my home page!
-My name is Roberto Chavez and I am a student at <a href='http://www.fullerton.edu/'>Cal State Fullerton</a> and my major is Computer Science.
+<h1>This is my home page!
+My name is Roberto Chavez and I am a student at <a href='http://www.fullerton.edu/'>Cal State Fullerton</a> and my major is Computer Science.</h1>
 </body>
 </html>